dcandyce/BHA_DocumentationSite/_posts/2019-2-5-What happened in week 1.md

 ![an image alt text](https://github.com/dcandyce/dcandyce.github.io/blob/master/images/IMG_1261.JPG)

-## Lectures about the history of biohacking and the importantance of Bio Safety
+## Lectures about the history of biohacking and the importance of Bio Safety